jsmigel/docker-centos-epel/README.md

 # docker-centos-epel
-Docker base image of CentOS w/ EPEL installed
+Docker base image of CentOS with EPEL installed